slavabdev/ms4-coffeeshop/README.md

 > Unpacking objects: 100% (10/10), done.
 ```
 ### Content
-- All content was written by the developer.
+- All content (except product description) was written by the developer.
 ### Media
 - All images (ecxept the products) were taken from [unplush](https://unsplash.com).
-- All product images and descriptions were tken from [SOMA](https://somacoffeecompany.ie) and [3FE](https://3fe.com)
+- All product images and descriptions were taken from [SOMA](https://somacoffeecompany.ie) and [3FE](https://3fe.com)

 ### Acknowledgements
 - Friends and family for helpful feedback.